Austin bombing suspect used a child safety sign to conceal one of his explosives

 Investigators determined that a trigger used on the bomb was designed to explode "when a flap of the package was opened."

 The bomb was dropped off at the FedEx facility by a man matching Conditt's description.
-Aecurity video showed him "wearing gloves and a hat in the store," according to the affidavit.
+Security video showed him "wearing gloves and a hat in the store," according to the affidavit.

 "He paid in cash.
 It appeared that he was wearing a wig," Alatorre wrote in the document.